2023 Unitary Platform presidential primaries: Conduct

-In Santa Rosalía parish, motorcyclists threw a tear gas cannister in the vicinity of the voting center.
+In Santa Rosalía parish, motorcyclists threw a tear gas canister in the vicinity of the voting center.
 The point remained open and voters continued with the process.
 In the afternoon, two men fired shots into the air at the voting point in Las Acacias, Caracas.
 Voters temporarily dispersed before returning to the polling place again.

 The vice-president of the Regional Board of Monagas state, Dexcy Moya, denounced that collectives shouted expletives and threats in several voting centers in Maturin.

 From his polling station, Prosperi criticized again the organization of the primary elections, stating that in some polling stations there was no distribution of electoral material.
 Prosperi was booed by the voters present.
 A video was later leaked on social networks where Prosperi disowned in advance the results of the primaries, before they were announced.
 His party Acción Democrática rejected the statements, saying that "it does not represent the position of the party" and to be "firm with unity".

 In Catia, Caracas, Chavistas played loud pro-government music during the process.
 Voters continued the process normally.

 During the primaries there was a high turnout in traditionally pro-government areas of Carabobo state.
 The same happened in low income areas of Caracas, including Antímano, La Vega, El Valle and San Martín; in the case of the latter, even in spite of threats from colectivos.
 María Corina Machado voted in the elections with two of her sons.
 Henrique Capriles, Manuel Rosales and journalist Roland Carreño, recently released from prison, also voted.
 At his polling place, Jesús María Casal was greeted with the slogan "sí se puede" (yes we can).
 María Corina would later declare that "We have exceeded the expectations of the primaries".